 Injury Prevention Strategies for Aging Athletes is a seminar that I’ve presented several times over the years to professional organizations like the Canadian Society for Exercise Physiology (CSEP), canfitpro, Certified Professional Trainers Network (CPTN), and Ontario Society of Health and Fitness (OSHF).
 Eventually, that seminar became a webinar and now a book.
 The book is…

-Training to do a one-arm chin-up involves a two-step process: a) Start with a mixed grip with your hands placed shoulder-width apart as I’m demonstrating in the video below.
-Each session increase the distance between your hands by one inch on each side. b) After six sessions, grab the bar with your right hand only…
+Training to perform a one-arm chin-up involves a simple two-step progression: a) Start with a mixed grip—hands placed shoulder-width apart, as demonstrated in the video below.
+Each session, increase the distance between your hands by one inch on each side. b) After six sessions, grab the bar with your right hand only (palm facing you)…